Executive Director of Development & Chief Development Officer, College of Information & Computer Sciences

 • In partnership with the Vice President of Development, the Dean, and the college’s senior leadership, plan, implement, and execute the College's campaign goals that complement the University's comprehensive campaign objectives.

-• In partnership with the Dean, explore the composition of the CICS Advisory Board, form and oversee the Dean’s Development Council, and continue working with volunteers to maximize philanthropy; continue engagement efforts working with the Assistant Director of Alumni Relations for the college.
+• In partnership with the Dean, explore the composition of the CICS Advisory Board, and continue working with volunteers to maximize philanthropy; continue engagement efforts working with the Assistant Director of Alumni Relations for the college.

 • Play primary role in managing and tracking specific fundraising initiatives as agreed by the Dean and Vice President of Development in accordance with the University's and the College's strategic plan.